- Search The Registry

 *The National Museum of African American History and Culture (NMAAHC) opened on this date in 2016.

 Proposals for a museum began circulating again in Congress in the early 1970s.
 In 1981, Congress approved a federal charter for a National Afro-American Museum in Wilberforce, Ohio.
 The museum, built and funded with private money, opened in 1987.
 In the early 1980s, Tom Mack founded the National Council of Education and Economic Development (NCEED).
-Mack's intention was to use the non-profit group to advance his ideas about economic development, education, and the arts in the Black community.
+Mack intended to use the non-profit group to advance his ideas about economic development, education, and the arts in the Black community.
 Emboldened by Congress's action in 1981, Mack began using the NCEED to press for a stand-alone African American museum in D.C. in 1985.

 The Smithsonian Institution listed that the number of items in the museum collection in 2015 had grown to 33,000.
 Items obtained by the museum were initially received, conserved, and stored at the Smithsonian Museum Support Center in Suitland, Maryland.
 Dozens of permanent curatorial staff and temporary contractors accessed the items, repaired them, and conserved them in a temperature- and humidity-controlled environment.